Table of Contents

 The B6 emulates AKG’s classic C12 capsule, while the B7 calls back to the K47 capsule in the Neumann U47.
 The B8, while the most neutral-sounding, is detailed and bright.
 Finally, the B0 has a smooth, silky sound that flatters almost every voice.
 Depending on your vocalist and the sound character you’re aiming for, you can choose to simply switch capsules to achieve your ideal sound, while using the same microphone.

-The Blue Bottle microphone’s body is home to some high quality engineering, as you’d expect of a company’s flagship product.
+The Blue Bottle microphone’s body is home to some high-quality engineering, as you’d expect of a company’s flagship product.
 The EF86 pentode valve is wired in a common-cathode configuration, and an active DC servo system maintains the anode voltage at 65V DC, which according to the company ensures consistent performance and longevity.
-The mic’s power supply is also designed to keep from damaging the valve, and is engineered to prevent zero current surge when switched on.
+The mic’s power supply is also designed to keep from damaging the valve and is engineered to prevent zero current surges when switched on.